 - Eating your meal in a peaceful environment.

 - Foods that are pungent, sour, and salty.

 - Warming foods, both energetically and in temperature.

-- Eating fresh fruit or drinking fruit juice within 1/2 hr of any other food.
+- Eating fresh fruit or drinking fruit juice in combination with other foods.

 - Red meat.